What is a College or Department Affiliate Program?

 Letter of Understanding

-The Letter of Understanding - 2023-2024 (LOU) serves as an intra-UofM contract between the LAC and your unit.
-All parties must sign the LOU before LAC staff can begin substantial work for your program.
+The first time you set-up your College or Department Affiliate, use this New Program Letter of Understanding (AY 2025-2026) for the agreement between the sponsoring unit and the LAC.
+Repeat College or Department Affiliate programs for 2025-2026 will use this Letter of Understanding (LOU).
+The LOU serves as an intra-UofM contract between the LAC and your unit.
+All responsible parties must sign the LOU before LAC staff can begin substantial work for your program.
 Review and utilize the Department/Collegiate Responsibility Matrix.

 Contact

-For more information, or to begin the process of initiating a program, contact the appropriate Learning Abroad Center staff member:
+For more information, or to begin the process of initiating a program, contact Lindsey Lahr.